ubcuas/ubcuas.com/content/english/pages/recruitment.md

 {{< /accordion >}}

 {{< accordion title="What are the different roles?" >}}
-There are openings for our 3 divisions: Aircraft, Payload, and Software.
-Within the Aircraft and Payload teams, we have subteams for ELEC and MECH, with tasks within those subteams being related to their discipline:
+There are openings for our 3 subteams: Aircraft, Payload, and Software.
+Within the Aircraft and Payload teams, we have divisions for ELEC and MECH, with tasks within those divisions being related to their discipline:

 ELEC Aircraft - ELEC skillset with preference in aircraft related ELEC tasks